linktrendmedia/App-Legal-Suite/definitions/global-definitions.md

 ### Children's Personal Data

-Means Personal Data relating to individuals under the age of thirteen (13) in the United States or under the age of sixteen (16) in the European Economic Area and United Kingdom.
+Means Personal Data relating to individuals under the age of thirteen (13) in the United States or under the age of sixteen (16) in the European Economic Area and United Kingdom, or below the applicable age of digital consent in their jurisdiction.

-**Used in:** DPA
+**Global age threshold:** 13 years (with EU/EEA/UK exception of 16 years)

+**Used in:** DPA, all Privacy Policies, Cookie Policies, B2C ToS, Website Terms, EULA, AUP

 ---